Case Details

 What Were the Facts of This Case?

-In late May or early June 2016, Mr Lim was informed by Mr Alex Tan of ZICO Capital Pte Ltd that CBL was a suitable candidate for the Transaction.
-Mr Alex Tan also told Mr Lim that it was necessary to reach out directly to Datuk Lim, the controlling shareholder of CBL at the material time, through Mr Lee.
-The parties agreed that Mr Lee was a lawyer who had acted for Datuk Lim or represented his business interests in Malaysia before the material events.
-Mr Lim therefore approached Datuk Lim through Mr Lee to advance the Transaction.
-Separately, Mr Alex Tan indicated that Mr Alex Khor of Strategic Advisory & Capital Pte Ltd (“SAC”) could assist in reaching out to CBL’s independent directors and convincing them of the commercial viability of the Transaction.
+Mr. Lim was tasked with seeking out opportunities for the reverse takeover.
+In late May or early June 2016, Mr. Lim was informed by Alex Tan of ZICO Capital Pte Ltd that CBL was a suitable candidate company.
+Mr. Tan also told Mr. Lim that it was necessary to reach out directly to Datuk Lim, the controlling shareholder of CBL, through Lee Kien Han ("Mr. Lee"), a lawyer who had previously acted for or represented Datuk Lim's business interests in Malaysia.

 What Were the Key Legal Issues?